DanielBMarkham/Info-Ops/manuscript/backmatter.md

 - The true meaning of MVP
 - Business Model Canvas
 - Startup planning: inflection points
-- The Valley of Death and Scaling
+- The Valley of Death aboxnd Scaling
 - Focus vs. Values
 - The Automation Cycle